0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 All pull requests must be reviewed.
 The mbed CI bot determines the most suitable person to review the pull request and tags that person accordingly.

-Time: 3 days
+Time: 3 days for reviewers to leave feedback since the label was added

 ##### The CI (Continuous Integration) testing

 There are a number of CI systems available.
 Which CI tests we run against a particular pull request depends on the effect of that pull request to the code base.
 Irrespective of which CIs tests run, Mbed OS has an all green policy, meaning that all the CI jobs that are triggered must pass before we merge the pull request.

-Time: 1 day
+Time: 1 day for CI to complete and report back results

 The CI workflow can be found [here](tbd)